pkiehl2002/2022_MIP_280A4_final_project/report.md

 grep NODE contigs.fasta
 ```

 The first scaffold is 5,045,338 bases long.
+The other scaffolds are small enough to indicate that there are no plasmids in this bacteria.

 On Terminal: /home